 common lead connector, leaving only wires at the posts.

-I never heard any other viewpoint on the internet in regards to
+No other viewpoint on the Internet in

-a solution in off-grid applications.
+a solution in off-grid applications was found.

 do not have the freedom to visit all